 As I explained earlier, this plant doesn't like direct sunlight.

 As for the black spots, they may not disappear completely from the stem.
 But you will surely not see more spots once you move the plant to the shaded place.

-While moving the plant to this type of place, make sure there is not much humidity in the room.
+While moving the plant to this type of place, ensure there is not much humidity in the room.
 The plant will struggle to do well if there is too much humidity in the room.
 Also, it might attract more issues to the plant.

 2. Limit Watering Your Plant